Ignition Switches — GM had Knowledge of Defective Products for More Than 10 Years

 The recall includes the Chevrolet Cobalt, Chevrolet HHR, Pontiac G5, Pontiac Solstice, Saturn Ion and Saturn Sky from the 2003-’11 model years.

-Your Legal Rights If You have Been Injured As a Result of a Faulty Ignition Switch
+Your Legal Rights If You Have Been Injured As a Result of a Faulty Ignition Switch

 Car accidents caused by mechanical or design failures can leave victims with serious personal injuries.
 All too often, they result in wrongful death.
-If you were involved in an accident which was the result of negligence on the part of an auto manufacturer, you have the right to pursue compensation for your medical bills, lost wages and other losses.
+If you were involved in an accident that was the result of negligence on the part of an auto manufacturer, you have the right to pursue compensation for your medical bills, lost wages and other losses.

 Automotive components are often manufactured by corporations under subcontract to large automotive manufacturers.
 The primary contractor, GM for instance, is responsible for overseeing the crashworthiness and safety of the product but the manufacturer and subcontractors for smaller individual components may share liability for damages in the event of a failure that caused injury or death.